4yuba/DS-Ex/README.md

-# Data Science II and Introduction to Machine Learning
+# Introduction to Data Science II and Introduction to Machine Learning